vzhny/react-boiler/readme.md

 # React Boilerplate Using Webpack 4

-My personal webpack 4 config set-up for developing in React.
+My personal webpack 4 config setup for developing in React.
 Followed the steps posted [here](https://auralinna.blog/) as well as the Webpack docs.

 ## Features